In my experience you either love it or you hate it.

-Beardbrand are a relatively new ecommerce brand, having only joined Twitter in 2012.
+Beardbrand is a relatively new eCommerce brand, having only joined Twitter in 2012.
 They’re a smaller, niche market business and they know how important their customers are.

 We Gorillas understand the value of quality grooming.
 Managing significant hair growth is not without its challenges.